 With the entry into effect of the new lease standard, IFRS 16, on January 1, 2019, the Group must apply a new accounting treatment to all its leases (primarily real estate leases), similar in substance to that currently applied to finance leases.
 Essentially, the Group will have to:

-- in its balance sheet: recognise, at January 1, 2019, all lease obligations as a debt in liabilities and the corresponding right-of-use in assets.
-This will represent between €750 and €850 million (including the €80 million already recognised in respect of finance leases);
+in its balance sheet: recognize, at January 1, 2019, all lease obligations as a debt in liabilities and the corresponding right-of-use in assets.
+This will represent between €750 and €850 million (including the €80 million already recognized in respect of finance leases);

-- in its income statement: recognise, instead of a lease expense, the depreciation of the right-of-use asset over the lease term in operating expenses and the corresponding interest in finance costs;
+in its income statement: recognize, instead of a lease expense, the depreciation of the right-of-use asset over the lease term in operating expenses and the corresponding interest in finance costs;

-- in cash flows: recognise the cash outflows as repayments of the lease debt rather than a rental payment.
+in cash flows: recognize the cash outflows as repayments of the lease debt rather than a rental payment.

 The Group does not believe this new accounting treatment modifies the operating nature of the majority of its leases.
 Accordingly, to ensure the Group’s performance measures continue to best reflect its operating performance, as the distinction between different lease types disappears with the introduction of IFRS 16, the Group will consider all repayments of lease debt as operating items going forward.
 Accordingly:

-- organic free cash flow will include repayments of the lease debt (including for finance leases, previously excluded as recognised in repayments of borrowings, of approximately €50 million in 2018);
+organic free cash flow will include repayments of the lease debt (including for finance leases, previously excluded as recognized in repayments of borrowings, of approximately €50 million in 2018);

 Elsewhere, the impact of application of IFRS 16 on the 2019 income statement should be generally neutral for the main performance measures, whose definitions remain unchanged (estimates based on the 2018 accounts):

 operating margin: slightly positive impact, in the range of 5 basis points;

 net profit (Group share): slightly negative impact, in the range of €5 million; and